zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 He shook his head and then, to Harry's relief, spotted Hagrid.

 "Rubeus!
 Rubeus Hagrid!
 How nice to see you again....
-Oak, sixteeninches, rather bendy, wasn't it?"
+Oak, sixteen inches, rather bendy, wasn't it?"

 "It was, sir, yes," said Hagrid.

 "Good wand, that one.
-But I suppose they snapped it in half when you gotexpelled?" said Mr. Ollivander, suddenly stern.
+But I suppose they snapped it in half when you got expelled?" said Mr. Ollivander, suddenly stern.

 "Er -- yes, they did, yes," said Hagrid, shuffling his feet.
 "I've stillgot the pieces, though," he added brightly.